What are the different kinds of book binding?

 Is a sewn binding or an adhesive binding better for hardcover photo books?

-The perfect binding method would depend on the type of paper used and the result hoped : lay-fat or not.
-As we mentioned, some techniques (such as Burst Binding) combine both the sewing and adhesive binding.
+The perfect binding method would depend on the type of paper used and the result hoped: lay-flat or not.
+As we mentioned, some techniques (such as burst binding) combine both the sewing and adhesive binding.

 Can you recommend a photo book with a lay-flat binding that features premium paper and high-quality printing?